False Arrest And Police Brutality In The Bronx & New York City

 While we understand that no amount of compensation will ever resolve the fact that your civil rights were violated, we strive to get you the largest award possible under the law both to ease your pain and to punish those responsible for what happened.

-To learn more about your possible case, contact civil rights attorney Jason Steinberger today: (718) 585-2833.
+To learn more about your possible case, contact Bronx false arrest attorney at the Law Offices of Jason A. Steinberger, LLC today: (718) 585-2833.

 New York False Arrest Cases